 But what do you need to know about it?
 For starters, like most teas, it has uncertain origins.
 According to some records, a herbal infusion closely resembling this tea (but without the black tea) was consumed some 9,000 years ago.
 These beverages were called “Kadhas”, or “Karhas”, and were associated with the ancient holistic practice of Ayurveda.

 The inclusion of tea leaves did not occur until the time of the British Raj in India.
-Assam Tea was discovered in India in 1823, which in turn gave rise to an Indian Tea Industry.
-Over the course of many decades, the Industry developed; however, as late as the 20th Century, most Indians did not drink tea in any form.
+Assam tea was discovered in India in 1823, which in turn gave rise to the Indian tea industry.
+Over the course of many decades, the industry developed; however, as late as the 20th Century, most Indians did not drink tea in any form.
 They instead preferred their nutritious Kadhas which had remained an integral part of their culture.
 Before and during the First World War (1914 - 1918), when Britain was in need of an economic boost, the Raj adopted the idea of “tea breaks” to encourage Indian workers at factories, textile mills and mines to drink tea.
 Nevertheless, Indians were rightfully not prepared to fully surrender their cultural practices, and so began to infuse Black tea with herbs and spices. this tea type was born.

-People enjoy this type of tea in many ways, some choose to enjoy chai lattes in the morning at a local coffee shop, others prefer a spiced drink made with Chai ingredients too.
+People enjoy this type of tea in many ways, some choose to enjoy a cup of chai latte in the morning at a local coffee shop, others prefer a spiced drink made with Chai ingredients too.

 Today, India, now an independent country, continues to enjoy this unique tea in all aspects of life.
 And they are not the only ones, either.
 Throughout the West, more and more people are turning to this type of tea, especially those who are health-conscious, with almost all the ingredients found in these wholesome infusions offering incredible health benefits.
 So, is this “your cup of tea”?
 Find out today!